IMMM-SFA/WMV025/Readme.md

 Before you start a VIC-irrig-dam run, you have to do two stand-alone VIC runs for your area.
 These runs, and the other runs (and routing), should cover the same period.
-1) Naturalized run – flux files should be in output/wfd/baseline/noirr.wb.24hr.
+1) Naturalized run  flux files should be in output/wfd/baseline/noirr.wb.24hr.
 Use global_files/global.406.wb.24hr.2009A with IRRIGATION=FALSE and IRR_FREE=FALSE
-2) Potential irrigation run – flux files should be in output/wfd/baseline/freeirr.wb.24hr.
+2) Potential irrigation run flux files should be in output/wfd/baseline/freeirr.wb.24hr.
 Use global_files/global.406.wb.24hr.2009A with IRRIGATION=TRUE and IRR_FREE=TRUE
 Meterological forcings are not included in tutorial.
 Routing input files are only included for Colorado (basin number 38801).
 NB!
 If you only want to use the reservoir scheme, you can use the included routing-reservoir scheme directly, since the routing scheme is totally independent of VIC itself.
-However, take into account that one of the objective functions in the reservoir scheme is “water demand”, and if you do not give information on water demands to the routing scheme, the reservoirs built for irrigation purposes may behave somewhat strange.
+However, take into account that one of the objective functions in the reservoir scheme is water demand, and if you do not give information on water demands to the routing scheme, the reservoirs built for irrigation purposes may behave somewhat strange.

-1. OVERVIEW
+- OVERVIEW
 run/run_all.sh initiates a run for one basin (or many basins in a loop), here it is defined what combination of irrigation and/or dams that are to be used. run/run_all.sh also starts programs/scripts/run_irrig.sh .